Flat 60% off

 How to Learn BGP?

-Now you have the basic concepts on what is BGP and How does BGP work, you can go ahead and study more in-depth on the topics covered here and beyond.
+Now that you have the basic concepts on what BGP is and how BGP works, you can go ahead and study more in-depth on the topics covered here and beyond.
 There are several ways to learn Border Gateway Protocol (BGP), including:

-There are many online courses available that cover BGP, several institutes such as Cisco and renowned platforms like Uninets.
+1. Online Courses: There are many online courses available that cover BGP, several institutes such as Cisco, and renowned platforms like Uninets.

-There are also several books available on BGP, But I recommend the following books which I have personally read, and I consider them the best books on BGP Routing Protocol.
+2. Books: There are also several books available on BGP, but I recommend the following books, which I have personally read, and I consider them the best books on the BGP Routing Protocol.

 ● Internet Routing Architectures by Sam Halabi